 So I settled on two main tasks that I wanted to automate:

 - Checking my emails twice a day

-- Finding blog article ideas for this blog
+- Finding blog article ideas for my personal blog

 And instead of using IFTTT or Zapier which can be pretty limiting on a free tier, I decided to try a tool called N8N which is a fair-code licensed and open source tool that was also recommended in the Podcast above and seems to basically be Zapier on steroids.
 But I would argue that it does require some degree of tech/coding knowledge.

 Automating my emails

 After reading The Four Hour Work Week by Tim Ferris, I was already checking my emails just twice a day, once at 1100am and once at 1500pm which had already considerably improved my productivity.
 However, I was looking to take this one step further.
 As we generally use Telegram at work for internal chat, having a list of my unread emails appear via some sort of Telegram bot seemed like a nice way to dip my feet into the world of automation.

 So I took an extended lunch break to spin up the N8N UI and hacked together my very first workflow.

 I found it pretty easy to get to grips with the UI, but the thing that took me the most time was getting Google console to play nicely with N8N.
 But we got there in the end.
 Thanks to N8N I get any unread emails sent directly to my Telegram twice a day.

 Going forward, to fully automate my emails, I want to manage sending, sorting and deleting my emails all via N8N and my personal Telegram bot.
 But for now, this is already saving me some precious time during my work day.